oarivera-EE/ECE3-LineFollowingCar/README.md

  *
  * Description:
  * This program controls a TI-RSLK MAX robot to follow a line using IR sensors
- * and a PID-based control system.
+ * and a PD-based control system.
 It detects intersections to perform
  * turnarounds and uses timing constraints for navigation stability.
  *
  * Hardware Used: